-

 Publicly traded companies in the Netherlands are generally acquired by one of the following means:

 - a public offer, which can be a voluntary public offer or a mandatory public offer (both of which are subject to statutory procedural rules).
 A voluntary public offer is usually subject to a variety of conditions (such as competition clearance and a minimum acceptance threshold – see Question 11).
-A mandatory public offer must be made on the bidder (acting alone or in concert) acquiring 30% or more of the voting rights in the listed company, unless an exception to the mandatory offer requirement applies.
+A mandatory public offer must be made if a party (acting alone or in concert) acquires 30% or more of the voting rights in the listed company, unless an exception to the mandatory offer requirement applies.
 The offer memorandum on the basis of which the public offer is made must be submitted to and approved by the AFM before the offer is made.

-- A block trade transaction between the acquirer and one or more shareholders of the target company to sell and purchase shares or other securities, which may be followed by a mandatory public offer for the remaining listed shares (see Question 25).
+- a block trade transaction between the acquirer and one or more shareholders of the target company to sell and purchase shares or other securities, which may be followed by a mandatory public offer for the remaining listed shares (see Question 26).

-- A legal merger or asset sale, which are less common as a main transaction structure and require the cooperation of the target’s board.
-A legal merger is generally feasible only if the bidder is also a listed company and offers its securities as consideration.
-Under Dutch law, cross-border mergers are allowed only with companies incorporated in a jurisdiction within the EEA (which restriction can be circumvented in practice).
-Asset sales are mainly common in the Netherlands as part of a ‘pre-wired back-end measure’, pursuant to which the bidder acquires the minority stake following a voluntary public offer (see Question 27), but are occasionally also used as the main transaction structure (see Jumbo/Super de Boer (2009) and Major Shareholders/Roto Smeets (2015)).
+- a legal merger or asset sale, which are less common as a main transaction structure and require the cooperation of the target’s board.
+A legal merger is generally feasible only if the buyer is also a listed company and offers its securities as consideration.
+Under Dutch law, cross-border mergers are allowed only with companies incorporated in a jurisdiction within the European Economic Area (EEA) (which restriction can be circumvented in practice).
+Asset sales are mainly common in the Netherlands as part of a ‘pre-wired back-end measure’, pursuant to which the buyer acquires the minority stake following a voluntary public offer (see Question 28), but are occasionally also used as the main transaction structure (see Jumbo/Super de Boer (2009) and Major Shareholders/Roto Smeets (2015)).

 -

-Pursuant to the EU Market Abuse Regulation (MAR), a publicly traded company in the Netherlands must also disclose any inside information as soon as possible, unless it may delay such disclosure (see Question 16).
+Furthermore, pursuant to the EU Market Abuse Regulation (MAR), a public company in the Netherlands must also disclose any inside information as soon as possible, unless it may delay such disclosure (see Question 16).

-There is no general legal obligation for a target company to disclose diligence related information to a potential acquirer in the Netherlands.
+There is no general legal obligation for a target company in the Netherlands to disclose diligence-related information to a potential acquirer.
 The management board of the target company, under the supervision of the supervisory board, has the authority to determine whether providing due diligence information is in the best interest of the company and its affiliated enterprise.

 -